hanok2/pepelats/Details.md

 ## Drums configuration

 Drums are configured in a text files (in [etc/drums/pop/](etc/drums/pop/drum_level2.json), etc/drums/rock/, ...) using JSON format.
 Several popular drum patterns are pre-configured.
-Looper uses random drum fills and endings to make drums less repetitive.
-Fills and patterns change every three bars.
-Endings play when loop is switched or when a button is pushed.
+Looper uses randomness to make it less repetitive, patterns change every three bars.
+Drum ends (aka breaks) play when loop is switched or when a button is pushed.
 Drums accompaniment is created after the first loop is recorded and BPM is defined by length of this loop.
 Drum volume and swing may be changed on the run.
 Swing settings is same as Linn's LM-1, from 0.5 to 0.75.

 ## MIDI foot controller to use